-Sebeka Elementary will use data from Core Instruction assessments, Fastbridge Benchmarks and MCA tests to determine direction and focus of professional development.
+Sebeka Elementary will use data from core instruction assessments, FastBridge Benchmarks and MCA tests to determine direction and focus of professional development.

 Sebeka Elementary will have all certified staff collaborate for 50 minutes every other week on professional development with a focus on literacy.
-Data retreats will be held in September, January, and May to review student data/progress.
+Professional development to look at data will be in October, February, and April to review student data/progress.
 Adjustments to instruction will be made depending on the data.